pyorot/streams/design.md

 **Data transitions r.e. messages:**
 * **user, start, thumbnail**: these 3 properties are set from incoming data in `newStreamFromTwitch()`, and never modified.
 The state stream copies the first snapshot during an add, then isn't touched, and gets encoded to + decoded from Discord messages.
-* **filter**: this is calculated from incoming data by checking twicord and running `filter()` on the title, but otherwise behaves as user/start/thumbnail.
+* **filter**: this is calculated from incoming data by checking dir and running `filter()` on the title, but otherwise behaves as user/start/thumbnail.
 This means once the first snapshot enters internal state after an add, it will never change.
 However, filtered/unfiltered channels see different streams of snapshots (based on checking the filter), so messages representing the same stream may still differ between the two.
 * **title**: this is set in an incoming snapshot or persisted message from the relevant read data, then every command other than remove updates it in internal state to match the latest snapshot.
 * **length**: this is not set in an incoming snapshot, read if it exists from a persisted message, and otherwise *only* calculated (from the state stream's start) and set during a remove.